NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/oncomatrix.md

 [![Group cases by another variable](./images/oncomatrix/group-cases-by.png)](./images/oncomatrix/group-cases-by.png 'Click to see the full image.')

-Search for the term ‘Age at diagnosis’ and Click the term.
+Search for the term `Age at diagnosis` and Click the term.
 The matrix reloads to show the following view.

 [![Select a grouping variable](./images/oncomatrix/22-group-age-at-diag.png)](./images/oncomatrix/22-group-age-at-diag.png 'Click to see the full image.')

 As shown above, labels for different age groups show up vertically and all cases get distributed with a clearcut separation according to the age bins.

-Click on the ‘Age at diagnosis’ (blue pill, as shown).
+Click on the `Age at diagnosis` (blue pill, as shown).
 This opens a short menu with action items.
-Click on the first item ‘Edit’ as shown.
+Click on the first item `Edit` as shown.

 [![Click the variable button to edit](./images/oncomatrix/23-edit-groups.png)](./images/oncomatrix/23-edit-groups.png 'Click to see the full image.')

-Drag the red lines on the density distribution to select binning or input numbers for custom binning and select ‘Apply’.
+Drag the red lines on the density distribution to select binning or input numbers for custom binning and select `Apply`.

 [![Click the variable button to edit bins](./images/oncomatrix/24-binning.png)](./images/oncomatrix/24-binning.png 'Click to see the full image.')

 The matrix reloads with new bin groupings The labels for the groups are user controlled and hence can be modified according to user requirements.

-Click on the blue pill for ‘Age at diagnosis’ again and click ‘Replace’.
-Select ‘Primary site’ as shown.
+Click on the blue pill for `Age at diagnosis` again and click `Replace`.
+Select `Primary site` as shown.

 [![Replace the grouping variable](./images/oncomatrix/25-replace-group.png)](./images/oncomatrix/25-replace-group.png 'Click to see the full image.')

 The matrix reloads with the new variable distribution.

-The last option on the menu is ‘Remove’.
-Click on the ‘917 Cases’ button, followed by ‘Age at diagnosis’ shown in blue to reveal the menu option.
-Click ‘Remove’ to completely get rid of any groups.
+The last option on the menu is `Remove`.
+Click on the `917 Cases` button, followed by `Age at diagnosis` shown in blue to reveal the menu option.
+Click `Remove` to completely get rid of any groups.

 [![Remove the grouping variable](./images/oncomatrix/26-remove-group.png)](./images/oncomatrix/26-remove-group.png 'Click to see the full image.')